shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 Note: Accuracy is used as a metric for model evaluation because it is more important that the model classifies each image correctly rather than penalizing the False-Positives (Precision) or the False-Negatives (Recall) or penalizing both (F1).

-### VGG16 model: It gave a prediction accuracy of 76.6% on the test set.
+### VGG16 model: It gave a prediction accuracy of around 75% on the test set created from the wbc folder.

+After training the model, predictions have been made on the classify-images folder dataset and the output has been stored in a dataframe.

 ## 📖 Challenges faced